Sabrina Carpenter Slams White House Over 'Evil and Disgusting' Use of Her Music in ICE Video

 FAQ

-The White House, through Deputy Press Secretary Abigail Jackson, defended the administration's use of Sabrina Carpenter's song in the ICE video, stating it was used to highlight the work of ICE officers.
+The White House, through Deputy Press Secretary Abigail Jackson, defended the use of the song in the video, stating it depicted ICE officers detaining individuals and deporting dangerous criminals.
+The administration refused to apologize for the video.

 History